mei-friend/mei-friend.github.io/_docs/advanced/critapp.md

 layout: page
 ---
 # Critical apparatus

-Here we describe functionality yet to be completed.
-We plan to support  `<app>` and `<choice>` with all allowed children in a useful way yet to be discussed.
-To date, only the `<supplied>` element is supported for display and in inserting.
+At the moment, mei-friend's functionalities targeting MEI's critical apparatus and editorial markup is limited to insertion and display of [`supplied`](https://music-encoding.org/guidelines/v4/elements/supplied.html){:target="_blank"} elements, as described below.
+We plan to support working with [`<app>`](https://music-encoding.org/guidelines/v4/elements/app.html){:target="_blank"} and [`<choice>`](https://music-encoding.org/guidelines/v4/elements/choice.html){:target="_blank"} in future development.
 ## Supplied element
 ### Displaying supplied elements

-Supplied elements are highlighted by color in mei-friend, when the respective option in the mei-friend settings menu is activated.
-There, also the display color can be chosen from a color picker interface (by default orange).
-An example of a scholarly encoding with supplied elements is provided in Fig. 1, showing an excerpt of the first movement of the Symphony K.550 by Wolfgang Amadeus Mozart in the <a href="https://dme.mozarteum.at/movi/en" target="_blank">Digital Mozart Edition</a> of the Stiftung Mozarteum Salzburg.
+Supplied elements (i.e., elements wrapped within [`<supplied>`](https://music-encoding.org/guidelines/v4/elements/supplied.html){:target="_blank"}) are highlighted in the notation panel when the respective option in the 'Handle editorial content' section of the [mei-friend settings menu]({{ site.baseurl }}/docs/basic/settings) is activated.
+This menu also allows the highlight color to be selected using a color picker (default: orange), and provides for the selection of responsibilities for supplied elements inserted with mei-friend ([see below](#inserting-supplied-element)).

+An example of a scholarly encoding with supplied elements is provided in Fig. 1, showing an excerpt of the first movement of the Symphony K.550 by Wolfgang Amadeus Mozart available from the <a href="https://dme.mozarteum.at/movi/en" target="_blank">Digital Mozart Edition</a> of the Stiftung Mozarteum Salzburg.

 <figure class="figure">
     <div class="figure-title">Fig.&thinsp;1: Supplied elements highlighted in orange.</div>